taoteh1221/Open_Crypto_Tracker/README.txt

 Note that you should have the cron job run every 5, 10, 15, 20, or 30 minutes 24/7, based on how often you want alerts / any other cron based features to run.
 Setting up the cron job to run every 15 minutes is the recommended lowest time interval (if set any lower, the free exchange APIs may throttle / block your data requests temporarily on occasion for requesting data too frequently, which can negatively affect your alerts / charts).

 Here is an example cron job command line for reference below (not including any cron parameters your host interface may require), to setup as the "command" within a cron job.
 Replace system paths in the example with the correct ones for your server (TIP - A very common path to PHP on a server is /usr/bin/php):

 /path/to/php -q /home/username/path/to/website/this_app/cron.php

-Here is another example of a COMPLETE cron command that can be added into cron via the "crontab -e" command line option (to run every 15 minutes 24/7) on a linux-based machine...play it safe and add a newline after it as well if you install an example like this:
+Here is another example of a COMPLETE cron command that can be added by creating the following file (you'll need sudo/root permissions): /etc/cron.d/cryptocoin on a linux-based machine (to run every 15 minutes 24/7)...play it safe and add a newline after it as well if you install examples like these:

+*/15 * * * * WEBSITE_USERNAME_GOES_HERE /usr/bin/php -q /var/www/html/cron.php > /dev/null 2>&1

+If your system doesn't have /etc/cron.d/ on it, then roughly the same format can be installed via the 'crontab -e' command (logged in as the user you want running the cron job):

 */15 * * * * /usr/bin/php -q /var/www/html/cron.php > /dev/null 2>&1

 IMPORTANT NOTE: If everything is setup properly and the cron job still does NOT run, your particular server may require the cron.php file permissions to be set as 'executable' ('755' chmod on unix / linux systems) to allow running it.